-I spent years in and out of rock bands, most notably the Tinbenders, touring the country from Massachusetts to Alabama before the band split up to have kids and cars and careers.
+I spent years in and out of rock bands, most notably the Tinbenders, touring the country before the band split up to have kids and cars and careers.
 My wife was our booking agent, and she grew up in Georgia which, according to her, requires some level of devotion to country.
 So through my early exposure and then the later revisitation, I found something I loved in East Tennessee’s music.

-And what is that “something” you love about Country Music?
+And what is that “something” you love about the music of East Tennessee?

-I love the musicianship, the harmonies, the “guts” of country music.
-Country music studio musicians and performers are amongst the best in the world and that appeals to the Rush-loving kid in me.
-But that musicianship is coupled with a simplicity of beautiful harmonies and a great turn of phrase that appeals to me now.
+I love the musicianship, the harmonies, the “guts” of it all.
+The studio musicians & performers are amongst the best in the world, and that appeals to the Rush-loving kid in me.
+That musicianship, coupled with beautiful harmonies and a great turn of phrase, appeals to me.
 It is a perfect marriage.
-It is the sound I want to produce: simple, happy and well-crafted.
+It is the sound I want to produce: simple & well-crafted.

 And why Rachel–I mean, as a singing partner?

 Our lives together are musical.
-We’ve always sung together in our home and in a previous band–to our child.
-After a decade, I know where she’s going vocally before she gets there.
+We’ve always sung together in our home, in a previous band & to our child.
+After a decade, I know where she’s going before she gets there.
 It is a bond between us.
 She’s a great writer.
-And, well, she does do a mean Patsy Cline impression.
+She’s pitch perfect.
+And, well, she does a mean Patsy Cline.